StefanSchade/ai-tools-ocr-batch/README.md

 # OCR Batch Processing Tools

-This repository contains a collection of scripts designed to automate the Optical Character Recognition (OCR) of images and perform various post-processing tasks on the recognized text.
+This repository contains a collection of scripts designed to automate the Optical Character Recognition (OCR) of images and various post-processing tasks.
 These tools are intended to streamline the processing of large batches of images into editable and analyzable text formats.

 ## Scripts Included

+* Script `ocr_batch.py`
+* Script `match_against_dictionary`
+  * Correct OCR imperfections
+  * Remove line-end hyphens while retaining
+* d
+* d

 ### 1. OCR Image Processing (`ocr_batch.py`)